ArneBinder/pytorch-ie/README.md

     In that means it can be understood as the opposite to `collate`.
 The number of `TaskOutput`s should match the number of `TaskEncoding`s that got into the batch because we align them later on for easy creation of new annotations.
 -   `create_annotations_from_output`: This gets a pair of `TaskEncoding` and `TaskOutput` and should yield tuples each consisting of an annotation field name and an annotation.
+The annotations will be added as predictions to the annotation field with the respective name.

 TODO: